umbraco/UmbracoDocs/Extending/Packages/Creating-a-Package/index.md

 This tutorial is for Umbraco 8 - however a lot of the things covered here will be the same or similar in Umbraco 7.
 :::

 The goal of this tutorial will be to take something that extends Umbraco and create it as a package.
-The tutorials starting point will be creating a package out of the dashboard from the [Creating a Custom Dashboard tutorial](../Creating-a-Custom-Dashboard/index.md), however, the process will be the same for most packages so feel free to follow along with something else!
+The tutorials starting point will be creating a package out of the dashboard from the [Creating a Custom Dashboard tutorial](../Creating-a-Custom-Dashboard/index.md).
+The process will be the same for most packages so feel free to follow along with something else.

 ## Creating a package in the backoffice

-If you have something you want to make into a package, you can do so through the backoffice of Umbraco.
-First go to the `Packages` section and then click `Created` in the top right corner.
-Next you can click the `Create package` button.
+If you have something you want to make into a package, you can do so through the Umbraco backoffice.

+First go to the `Packages` section and select `Created` in the top right corner.
+Next, choose the `Create package` button.

 ![Buttons to select for creating a package in the backoffice](images/creating-package-menu.png)